kyclark/abe487/lab/week9/problems.md

           --argument  The argument to the thing
           --help      Show brief help and exit
           --man       Show full documentation

+    $ ./01-subs.pl -h
+    Usage:
+          01-subs.pl -p hello -a Tucson

+          01-subs.pl -p rc -a GAGAGAGAGAGTTTTTTTTT

+        Options:

+          --program   The thing to do
+          --argument  The argument to the thing
+          --help      Show brief help and exit
+          --man       Show full documentation

     $ ./01-subs.pl -p hello
     Missing argument